- Home

 The Governing Body has a legal responsibility for the overall management of the school and governors are actively involved in school life in many ways .
 Governors set the school’s vision and strategic aims, monitor and evaluate performance and ensure the school is accountable to those it serves.

-End of year statement from the Chair of Governors
+End of year statement for the Full Governing Body 2024-25

 Chair of Governors